 *Velika Planina– the most beautiful mountain plateau is perfect for day trips or tours.
 And you can even experience a day in the life of a traditional herdsman at one of the rare herdsman settlements still in the pastures.

 *Lipica Stud Farm- This farm has been breeding the famous white Lipizzan horses since 1580 and offers you the opportunity to interact, ride and learn about this beautiful breed.

 *Rafting and canyoning along the Soča River – take 2-3 hours to enjoy this exciting but not-too-challenging adventure.

 [Photo Credit: George Bakos via Unsplash]

-With 24 distinct regions of diverse culinary styles.
-Slovenia was named the European Region of Gastronomy 2021 and is a foodies’ paradise.
-Influences from surrounding Italy, Austria, Croatia, Turkey, and Russia blend together for an original and unique food experience.
+With 24 distinct regions of diverse culinary styles, Slovenia was named the European Region of Gastronomy 2021.
+It is a foodies’ paradise.
+Because influences from surrounding Italy, Austria, Croatia, Turkey, and Russia blend together for an original and unique food experience.
 Slovenia focuses on simple, local, whole ingredients transformed by creativity and experimentation.
-From Michelin star restaurants in the cities to farm-to-table restaurants in the countryside, Slovenia’s chefs love to experiment and create an experience with their food.
-Look for the “Gostilna Slovenija” designation for the restaurants which focus on sustainability and seasonal cuisine.
+From Michelin star restaurants in the cities to farm-to-table restaurants in the countryside.
+Slovenia’s chefs love to experiment and create an experience with their food.
+Additionally, look for the “Gostilna Slovenija” designation for the restaurants which focus on sustainability and seasonal cuisine.

-With local cheeses and meats, hearty stews and soups, and a rich beekeeping tradition you’ll find a variety of culinary delights to try on your adventure.
-Slovenia also has an amazing wine region, with crisp, savory whites being their specialty.
+There are local cheeses and meats, hearty stews and soups, and a rich beekeeping tradition.
+You’ll find a variety of culinary delights to try on your adventure.
+Additionally, there is an amazing wine region, with crisp, savory whites being their specialty.
 You can visit the vineyards and enjoy tastings throughout the country.

 [Photo Credit: Content Pixie via Unsplash]